July 7 (film)

-July 7 (ජූලි 07 යි) is a 2016 Sri Lankan Sinhala comedy black-n-white film directed by Sanjaya Nirmal and produced by Charith Abeysinghe for Head Master Films.
+July 7 (ජූලි 07 යි) is a 2016 Sri Lankan Sinhala comedy black-n-white film in the 2010, directed by Sanjaya Nirmal and produced by Charith Abeysinghe for Head Master Films.
 The film based on a miniplay of Don't Dress for Dinner by French Marc Camoletti (playwright).
 It stars Anarkali Akarsha and Saranga Disasekara in lead roles along with and Charith Abeysinghe and Damitha Abeyratne.
 Music composed by Nuwan Thenuwara.
 It is the 1248th Sri Lankan film in the Sinhala cinema.

 Cast

 The characters are from their real life names.